Richard Clapton: Early years

 Richard Clapton was born on 18 May 1948, however his birth name is elusive.
 When the artist changed his birth name in the mid-1960s, he used the last names of two of his music heroes, Keith Richards and Eric Clapton.
 Speculation over his age has varied: an article in Who magazine (1996) gives his birth year as 1951, while Ian McFarlane's Encyclopedia of Australian Rock and Pop (1999) has 1949.
 In a 2002 interview with The Age's Warwick McFadyen, he described himself as being 50-something.

 Clapton's mother was a night nurse at a Sydney hospital and his Australian-Chinese father was a doctor—they had a volatile relationship and divorced when Clapton was two years old.
 During his childhood, Clapton had no contact with his father and lived with his mother, who had mental health problems.
 She would periodically place him in care until she committed suicide when he was aged ten.
 Clapton met his father at her funeral and was subsequently enrolled in a Sydney boarding school, Trinity Grammar, at Summer Hill.
 As an adolescent he listened to the Rolling Stones and Bob Dylan, and was given his first electric guitar by a school friend's father.
 He cites Richard Wherrett—his house master and English teacher at Trinity who later became a theatre director—as an early mentor.

 In 1965, Clapton formed Darktown Strutters with Ross Andreasen, Mick Bradley, Will Fowler, Dennis Hunter, Ross Lamonde and Ian Peepman.
 He left school in his final year without completing his mathematics examination.
 He played guitar while training as a commercial artist in the 1960s.
-He raised enough money to board ship, in late 1967, to London where he played with three locals in a pre-punk group.
+He raised enough money to board ship, in late 1967, via MS Achille Lauro, to London where he played with three locals in a pre-punk group.
 This was followed by a group with four North Americans who were raided by the police for marijuana importing.
 His visa had expired and he moved to Germany, where he played in a band, Bitch; he worked solo in folk clubs and on streets busking.
 Clapton, as guitarist and vocalist, was a member of Sopwith Camel (not the United States band of same name), with Burghard Rausch on drums and Michael Günther on bass guitar (both members of krautrock group Agitation Free).
 Clapton emerged in the early 1970s as a singer-songwriter in the "troubadour" style of Neil Young and Jackson Browne.